JorgePe/BOOSTreveng/ColorDistanceSensor.md

 Bluetooth specs.
 By activating notifications on one characteristic we "subscribe" to further messages comming from it.

-Then we activate "?continuous color reading?" mode by writing `0a004101080100000001` to handle 0x0e and keep reading.
+Then we activate "?continuous reading?" mode by writing `0a004101080100000001` to handle 0x0e and keep reading.

 ```
 gatttool -b 00:16:53:A4:CD:7E --char-write-req --handle=0x0f --value=0100